weaviate/weaviate-io/developers/weaviate/search/aggregate.md

 You can set the `objectLimit` argument to specify the maximum number of results to be aggregated.

-The query below retrieves the 10 `question` objects that have the vectors that are closest to `"animals in space"`.
-It also returns the sum total of the `point` property.
+The query below retrieves the 10 `question` objects that have the vectors that are closest to the vector for `"animals in space"`.
+The query also returns the sum total of the `point` property.

 <Tabs groupId="languages">
   <TabItem value="py" label="Python">